Polychora

 Right: A Tetrahedral (thus, cell-centred) projection of the Rectified 5-cell (*).

-For each of the 5 Tetrahedra of the 5-cell, the Rectified 5-cell has 5 rectifications of the Tetrahedron, Octahedra.
+When rectifying the 5-cell, each of its 5 Tetrahedral cells is rectified into an Octahedron.
 Each vertex of the 5-cell is replaced by its vertex polyhedron, a Tetrahedron.
 The number of vertices of the rectification is the same as the number of edges of the 5-cell, 10.
 In the 5-cell, each edge is shared by 3 Tetrahedral cells, this means that in the Rectified 5-cell each vertex (located in the middle of the edge of the 5-cell) is touched by three Octahedral rectifications of the previous cells, and by the two new Tetrahedral cells, which relative to this vertex are opposite to each other.
-This means that the vertex polyhedron is the Triangular prism.
+This means that the vertex polyhedron of the Rectified 5-cell is the Triangular prism.
 Since all faces of the Rectified 5-cell are Triangular, these Triangular prisms are edge sections lying under each of its 10 vertices, it is fun to find them in the model.
 This polychoron is isotoxal, with each edge shared by one Tetrahedron and two Octahedra.

 Since all its cells are regular, the Rectified 5-cell is one of the three Semi-regular convex polychora.
 Together with its vertex polyhedron, the Triangular prism, it is a member of the finite multi-dimensional k21 family of Semi-regular polytopes, where each n-dimensional polytope is the vertex polytope of the n+1 dimensional polytope in the family.

-The 16-cell has four pairs of vertices located along four orthogonal directions, and lying symmetrically around the centre.
+The 16-cell has four pairs of vertices located along four orthogonal directions at the same distance from the centre.
 It is the 4-D analogue of the Octahedron.
 It is bound by 16 Tetrahedral cells and has Octahedral vertex polyhedra.
 It has a Square edge figure.
 Following the logic used above to calculate the number of elements of the 5-cell, we find it has 24 edges, and 32 Triangular faces.
 Its dual, the Tesseract, is the 4-D analogue of the Cube.
 This is bound by 8 Cubic cells and has 16 vertices with Tetrahedral vertex polyhedra.
 It has 32 edges with Triangular figures and 24 Square faces.
 These polychora share the Hexadecachoric symmetry.

-In Fig. 16, we show different Octahedral projections of the 16-cell and Tesseract.
-Three of these are analogs of the projections of the Octahedron and Cube in Fig. 14b.
-For more Zomable projections of the 16-cell, see Figs. 28a and b.
-For another projection of the Tesseract, see Fig. 30.
+In Fig. 5.4, we show different Octahedral projections of the 16-cell and Tesseract.
+Three of these are analogs of the projections of the Octahedron and Cube in Fig. 5.2.
+For more Zomable projections of the 16-cell, see Figs. 7.1a and b.
+For another projection of the Tesseract, see Fig. 7.3.

 Bottom left: The cell-first projection of the 16-cell (*).
 This projection is especially good for highlighting its 8 vertices separately.
 Two opposite Tetrahedral cells superpose at the centre, in a Stella Octangula configuration.
+This projection represents two different projections of the 16-cell, which have different central Tetrahedra closer to our 3-D ``plane''.
 Bottom right: The cell-first projection of the Tesseract.

 How these properties of the 16-cell and Tesseract are related is discussed in more detail below.